mosen/ccp-recipes/Adobe/examples/README.md

 - Lightroom minor version will be incorrect due to patches not detected (RIBS).
 - Preview CC never creates an Uninstall pkg
 - Gaming SDK version does not include x.x.y version
+- Extension Manager CC does not include x.x.y version

 ### JSS ###